Veterans trust fund, 14.4

 VETERANS AFFAIRS, IOWA DEPARTMENT OF

-Rule making related to veterans trust fund and providing an opportunity for public comment
+Proposing rule making related to veterans trust fund and providing an opportunity for public comment

 Legal Authority for Rule Making

 This rule making is proposed under the authority provided in Iowa Code section 35A.13.

 This rule making implements, in whole or in part, Iowa Code section 35A.13.